dirty-mechanics-3932/training/README.md

 Reset changes in local copy that were not yet committed:
 *git reset*

+Force a switch from your working copy back to the head of another branch:
+*git pull --rebase https://adamzg@github.com/daniel-ruess/FRC-3932 robot-fire-control*

 Clean up files that were added that you don't want to keep:
 *git clean -fd*

 Find out what remote repositories are associated with a local checkout:
 *git remote -v*

+Compare branch "testbot" with working copy in current directory:
+*git difftool testbot .*